qTip2/qTip2/docs/core.md

 true, false *(Default: false)*

 ### Overview
-By default, tooltips are rendered on thier first show event, rather than on page load.
-Setting this to true will cause tooltips to be created on page load.
+By default, tooltips are rendered when they are first triggered, rather than on page load.
+Setting this to true will cause tooltips to be created on page load, which can have significant page load increases if a large set of elements are being targeted.

 ### Examples
 Create a simple tooltip and create it on page load